 Read the fine print on your policy and figure out whether coverage will continue once you are no longer a member of the class.
 If not, then you need to make it a point to seek out alternate coverage before you cease being eligible for the life insurance policy you currently have.

 Of course, there are other reasons that a life insurance policy could be subject to cancellation.
 Remember, a life insurance policy is a contract, and there are certain laws that apply to the interpretation and validity of contracts.
+Breaking the terms of the contract can lead to a denied life insurance claim.

 It is a good idea to seek out legal advice on this issue.
 Many contract attorneys will review your policy and explain it for a very reasonable fee.
 Arm yourself with the knowledge you need in order to ensure that your policy remains in effect.